 Weitere Informationen finden sie unter - Further information are available under - http://pspcourse.dlr.de/

-This course, which is the seventh one on PSP organized by DLR Göttingen, Germany, will concentrate on both industrial measurement techniques and aspects of the theory of PSP relevant to applications.
+This course, which is the eighth one on PSP organized by DLR Göttingen, Germany, will concentrate on both measurement techniques and aspects of the theory of PSP relevant to applications.
 In addition to lectures on the fundamental aspects of Pressure Sensitive Paint Systems, emphasis is placed on the presentation of practical and reliable solutions for problems faced during the implementation of the technique in wind tunnels and other test facilities.
-During practical sessions in the course, the participants will have the opportunity of carrying out experiments in small groups on paint characterisation, coating technique, and the recording and evaluation of PSP data.
-Recent developments of the PSP technique will be discussed and demonstrated.
+During practical sessions in the course, the participants will have the opportunity of carrying out experiments in small groups on PSP/TSP characterisation, coating technique, and the recording and evaluation of PSP/TSP data.
+Recent developments of the PSP/TSP technique will be discussed and demonstrated.
 In addition the application of Temperature Sensitive Paint (TSP), which is from the technical point of view very similar to PSP will be part of this course.

 The participants are invited to prepare a poster to present their special interest in PSP or TSP which also can be helpful for discussions with experts about special technical aspects.

 Course Outline (Preliminary)

 This course is mainly intended for beginners as well as for engineers, scientists and students, who may have already some basic knowledge of the PSP or TSP technique or have just started to utilise it for their special industrial or scientific applications or plan to do so in near future.

 Besides physical basics different methods are presented in detail.
 During the course the recording and evaluation of PSP/TSP data will be treated – in theory as well as in practice.

 Preregistration is required due to limited number of places in the laboratory.

 The registration fee of 990 € includes the right to participate the PSP Course 2019, course notes, lunches and refreshments during the course.